ricardojoserf/ricardojoserf.github.io/_posts/2024-7-16-trickdump.md

 	- Also if you have information about the OS of the target machine you can skip the first step ("Lock").

 - The programs only use NTAPIS (this project is a variant of [NativeDump](https://github.com/ricardojoserf/NativeDump)).

+- It does not use OpenProcess or NtOpenProcess to get the lsass process handle with (PROCESS_VM_OPERATION | PROCESS_VM_WRITE) access rights.

 - Each program allows to overwrite the ntdll.dll library ".text" section to bypass API hooking:
   - **disk**: Using a DLL already on disk.
 If a second argument is not used the path is "C:\Windows\System32\ntdll.dll".